Mte90/Contribute-to-opensource-the-right-way/manuscript/conclusion.md

 ![Italy is one of the most decentralized country in the world](images/extra/italy.jpg)

-As you can see this is the real situation, with people that is not gathered mainly in big cities like happens in other countries.
+As you can see this is the real situation, with people that is not gathered mainly in big cities like it happens in other countries.
 This open to various discussions and different situations about how to evangelize or digitalize a fragmented country.

 In Italy, the Covid period was one of the biggest reasons for upgrading or understand that digitization is something that improve the life/work quality (like in other part of the world).
 The real difference (to me) is that involved a lot of the public administration that was always very slow on updating itself but also on the knowledge of the public employees that now were forced to learn a bit about how to use the computer, not just to play Solitaire.

 Open data are matters of various association as they are not easily public as digital rights of Italian government propriety like the Colosseum.
 Let's split in two different paragraphs.

-[Open data in Italy](https://dati.gov.it/) have various issues from the license and the quality of them (when they are available), infact [DatibeneComune compaign](https://www.datibenecomune.it/) with 58110 signers and 287 organization works on improving this with a monthly newsletter that can let you keep updated about what they are doing.
-The Government now opened to the discussion to the [Open Data guidelines](https://www.datibenecomune.it/2022/07/18/datibenecomune-ha-scelto-di-prendere-parte-alla-consultazione-sulle-linee-guida-open-data/) that is like the first time that is happening.
+[Open data in Italy](https://dati.gov.it/) have various issues from the license and the quality of them (when they are available), in fact [DatibeneComune compaign](https://www.datibenecomune.it/) with 58110 signers and 287 organization works on improving this with a monthly newsletter that will keep you updated about what they are doing.
+The Government now opened the discussion to the [Open Data guidelines](https://www.datibenecomune.it/2022/07/18/datibenecomune-ha-scelto-di-prendere-parte-alla-consultazione-sulle-linee-guida-open-data/) that is like the first time that something like this is happening.

-The [Freedom of panorama in Italy](https://en.wikipedia.org/wiki/Freedom_of_panorama#Italy) doesn't exist also if we are famous for tourism.
-At the end from a 1941 law we are locked to a definition that says that photographic reproduction of public space are allowed if not creates competition against the economic values of the object.
+The [Freedom of panorama in Italy](https://en.wikipedia.org/wiki/Freedom_of_panorama#Italy) doesn't exist even though we are famous for tourism.
+Based on a 1941 law we are locked to a definition that says that photographic reproductions of public space are allowed if not create competition against the economic values of the object.
 This creates issues on Wikipedia side as it is not possible to make certain photos to the [Pisa Tower](https://en.wikipedia.org/wiki/Pisa_Tower) or [Castel Del Monte](https://en.wikipedia.org/wiki/Castel_del_Monte,_Apulia) and publish it under a Creative Commons license, if there isn't any act that allow for any of them.
 The recent European law about copyright didn't help on pushing changes to this law and every year for the Wiki Loves Monuments (global photographic competition) for every local public government they send a request with a list of monuments.

-From the software side instead, since the born of the [Italian Digital transformation team](https://teamdigitale.governo.it/en/), various things are changed.
-Not just the [Official Forum](https://forum.italia.it/) but also the procedure on what they are doing with [GitHub](https://github.com/italia/) (278 repositories as now).
+From the software side instead, since the born of the [Italian Digital transformation team](https://teamdigitale.governo.it/en/), various things have changed.
+Not just the [Official Forum](https://forum.italia.it/) but also the procedure on what they are doing with [GitHub](https://github.com/italia/) (278 repositories at the time of writing).
 Including a webpage [Come Partecipo](https://come-partecipo.italia.it/) to find projects to contribute to, that is based on [What I can do for Mozilla](https://whatcanidoformozilla.org/).
 There are public projects like templates for WordPress, Guidelines (with web version on ReadTheDocs), mobile apps, SDK, design kits and others.

 This was something that 5 years ago maybe for a Hard Sci-Fi author was impossible to think of.
 Like also the fresh news that [Inps, Inal and Istat are working together to create in 2023 a unique software house for their need](https://www.wired.it/article/inps-inail-e-istat-stanno-fondando-una-software-house/) (INPS is the national insitute for retirement, Inail the national insitute for work injuries and Istat the national insitute for statistics).